Medically reviewed by Drugs.com. Last updated on Oct 20, 2021.

 It can be difficult to distinguish heart-related chest pain from other types of chest pain.
 However, chest pain that is less likely due to a heart problem is more often associated with:

 - A sour taste or a sensation of food reentering your mouth

 - Pain that gets better or worse when you change your body position

 - Pain that gets worse when you breathe deeply or cough

 - Tenderness when you push on your chest

 - Pain that persists for many hours

 The classic symptoms of heartburn — a painful, burning sensation behind the breastbone — can be caused by problems with the heart or the stomach.

 When to see a doctor

-Chest pain has many possible causes, all of which deserve medical attention.
+Chest pain has many possible causes, all of which need medical attention.